archi-Doc/Lp/README.md

 ## Monolith

-Lp is an experimental program that creates value (actually, evaluates value).
+Lp is an experimental program designed to create value (in reality, it evaluates value).

 L represents both value and constraints.

 No eureka.

+Lp is an alternative security.